 It’s not news that this has been a crazy year.
 Many small businesses have been negatively impacted by the pandemic.
 And yet, there are a number of businesses that have continued to operate profitably, some that have even thrived.
 Millions of government loans were received.
 Some businesses took advantage of tax credits and payroll tax deferrals.
 Millions of people were sent home to work.
 Others labored on through the worst of the outbreak.
 On top of that, our tax returns were extended into the summer, and accountants have been scrambling to keep up.

-Now, as we head into the fall, we have to make sense of all this, particularly when it comes to our taxes.
+Now we have to make sense of all this, particularly when it comes to our taxes.
 That’s because our tax expense generally represents one of the largest costs to our businesses and personal lives.
-This is why it’s critical that, if you run a small business, you meet with your accountant right now to discuss what you need to do to make sure you’re minimizing your tax liabilities for 2020.
+This is why it’s critical that, if you run a small business, you meet with your accountant right now to discuss what you need to do to make sure you’re minimizing your tax liabilities for 2021.

 What questions should you ask?
 To me, these five come to mind.

 1. Are my estimated tax payments correct?